Rutul-Bokade/credrisk-pro/README.md

 # credrisk-pro
-💼 Credit Risk Classification Using Logistic Regression — RiskLens 🚀 Executive Summary
+💼 Credit Risk Classification Using Logistic Regression — Cred Risk Pro 🚀 Executive Summary
 In the world of high-stakes finance, risk isn't an option—it's a metric.
 RiskLens is a purpose-built, high-performance credit risk classification engine designed to separate high-risk loan applicants from financially sound borrowers with ruthless precision.
 This isn’t just another academic model.
 It’s a data-driven underwriting weapon, trained to protect capital, flag hidden liabilities, and redefine creditworthiness in real time.